knative/eventing/docs/spec/data-plane.md

 [requirements in HTTP Protocol Binding for CloudEvents](https://github.com/cloudevents/spec/blob/v1.0/http-protocol-binding.md#12-relation-to-http).

 Sinks MUST accept HTTP requests with POST method and MAY support other HTTP methods.
-If a method is not supported Sink SHOULD respond with HTTP status code `405 Method Not Supported`.
+If a method is not supported Sink MUST respond with HTTP status code `405 Method Not Supported`.
 Non-event requests (e.g. health checks) are not constrained.